aatifsohel/100-days-of-code/round-2-log.md

 ### R2D16 - Mar 17, 2023
 Today, I reviewed my previous learning like how DOM works and behind the scenes.
 Different methods and properties available to manipulate DOM.
 Practiced for 2 hours.

+### R2D17 - Mar 18, 2023
+Today, I learnt JavaScript Bubbling & Propagation.
+Learnt that standard DOM describes 3 phase of event propagation (i.e. capturing, target, and bubbling phase).
+Used `event.target`, `event.currentTarget`, `event.stopPropagation()` and `event.stopImmediatePropagation()` to see live how it actually works.
+To catch an event we set `capture` option to `true` default is `false`.
+Stopping bubbling is not a good practice because it creates hidden errors (may be we don't find out).
+Used this [resource](https://javascript.info/bubbling-and-capturing) to understand it.
+Today, I coded for 1 hour.